segmentio/Analytics.NET/README.md

 ﻿Analytics.NET
 =============

-### The [Analytics-CSharp](https://github.com/segmentio/analytics-csharp) library is currently in beta and is governed by Segment’s [First Access and Beta terms](https://www.twilio.com/legal/tos).
+### The new [Analytics-CSharp](https://github.com/segmentio/analytics-csharp) library is now available!
 Learn more about the [Analytics-CSharp library](https://segment.com/docs/connections/sources/catalog/libraries/server/csharp/).
 If you'd like to migrate to using Analytics-CSharp, see the [Analytics-CSharp migration guide](https://segment.com/docs/connections/sources/catalog/libraries/server/csharp/migration-guide/).

 Analytics.NET is a .NET / C# / F# client for [Segment](https://segment.com).